BioBoost/course_programming_from_base_to_ace/docs/09_iterating/README.md

 ![Flowchart of a do while loop](./img/do_while_loop.png)

 The next code example requests the user to input a strict positive integral value.
-If the user inputs a number equal or lower than 0, the question is asked again.
-If the user inputs a correct positive number, the loop is terminated.
+If the user inputs a number equal or lower than 0, the request to input a number is repeated.
+If the user inputs a correct positive number, the loop is terminated and the application continues on.
 This construct can be used to check user input and make sure the user inputs a value in the requested range.

 ```csharp
 static void Main(string[] args)